 Kapenguria Museum reflects Kenya’s political development and the attainment of Kenya’s independence in 1963.
 It was the site of detention for the nation’s founding fathers during the struggle for independence.
 Jomo Kenyatta, Fred Kubai, Kungu Karumba, Paul Ngei, Bildad Kaggia and Achieng Oneko, famously known as the Kapenguria Six, spent seven years of their lives here.

-The museum opened in 1993 comprises the cells, the ethnographic galleries, which houses artefacts and photographic collections, and the Pokot homestead.
-The credit of establishing this gallery goes to Mrs Anny Mulder, an anthropologist.
+The museum opened in 1993 and comprises the cells, the ethnographic galleries, which house artefacts and photographic collections, and the Pokot homestead.
+The credit for establishing this gallery goes to Mrs Anny Mulder, an anthropologist.
 She carried out work in this area among the Pokot people.

 During the trial of the Kapenguria Six, the courtroom in Kapenguria proved too small to accommodate a hearing.
 That is why Ransley Thacker, the presiding judge, moved the courtroom to a class at the current Chewoyet High School.
 The school had previously been a government agricultural training institute.